anthonyhamilton360/ostickets-prereqs/README.md

 <p>
-Right click and create a new Database
+Right click and create a new Database.
 </p>
 <br />